fossabot/Community-Guidelines/GOVERNANCE.md

 A ‘-1’ can also indicate a veto, depending on the type of vote and who is using it.
 Someone without a binding vote cannot veto a proposal, so in their case a -1 would simply indicate an objection.

-When a [VOTE] receives a ‘-1’, it is the responsibility of the community as a whole to address the objection.
+When a vote receives a ‘-1’, it is the responsibility of the community as a whole to address the objection.
 Such discussion will continue until the objection is either rescinded, overruled (in the case of a non-binding veto) or the proposal itself is altered in order to achieve consensus (possibly by withdrawing it altogether).
 In the rare circumstance that consensus cannot be achieved, the PMC will decide the forward course of action.

 In summary: